Question:

 Answer:

 There are many causes of vaginal dryness.
-It may be caused by reduced estrogen level, infection, medicines, and other things.
+It may be caused by a reduced estrogen level, infection, medicines, and other things.
 Before treating yourself, talk to your health care provider.

 Water-based lubricants and vaginal moisturizers work very well.
 Lubricants will moisten the vaginal opening and lining for several hours.
 The effects of a vaginal cream can last for up to a day.